-The links below provide information regarding financial aid policies applicable at D'Youville students who wish to be considered for financial aid must maintain satisfactory progress in their selected course of study.
+The links below provide information regarding financial aid policies applicable at D'Youville.

+D'Youville students who wish to be considered for financial aid must maintain satisfactory progress in their selected course of study.

 The D'Youville Merit Scholarship program is also subject to SAP.

 D'Youville students who wish to be considered for financial aid must maintain satisfactory progress in their selected course of study as set forth in these policies:

 The formal withdrawal process begins with a form the Registrar's office.
 To start this process, students must complete and submit a Leave of Absence Withdrawal form.

 Federal Student Financial Aid Penalties for Drug Law Violations